pnp/blog/content/post/m365-dev-podcast-bot-framework-composer-video-series-with-ay%C3%A7a.md

 ---
-Ayca and Bob return to the show to talk about a new video series that discusses the Who\'s Online bot created using Bot Framework Composer and Cognitive Services.
+Ayca and Bob return to the show to talk about a new video series that discusses the Who's Online bot created using Bot Framework Composer and Cognitive Services.

 Listen to the show here: